Gregory-McEver/AEGIS-Protocol/design veto/DV-002-windows-platform.md

 ## Design Veto Statement

-Support for Microsoft Windows as a **host platform** for AEGIS is **explicitly vetoed by design**.
+Running AEGIS on Microsoft Windows as a **host execution platform** is **explicitly vetoed by design**.

-AEGIS SHALL NOT run on Windows.
+AEGIS SHALL NOT be installed, executed, or hosted on Windows.

-AEGIS is architected to operate as an independent Linux-based system within a controlled **shadow-zone**, with filesystem ingestion, evidence capture, and governance logic executed exclusively under Linux.
+AEGIS is architected to operate exclusively on a Linux-based system (Ubuntu) within a controlled **shadow-zone**, where evidence ingestion, normalization, governance logic, and analytics are executed under Linux-defined invariants.

-This veto is architectural, not provisional.
+This veto is architectural and intentional.

 ---

+## Scope Clarification

+This veto applies **only** to Windows as a **host or execution environment** for AEGIS.

+This veto does **not** prohibit:
+- ingesting evidence originating from Windows systems
+- analyzing Windows-derived artifacts
+- observing Windows environments indirectly

+Windows is treated as an **observed surface**, not a **governing platform**.

+---

 ## Design Context

 AEGIS is not a general-purpose application.

-It is a **governance and evidence system** whose correctness depends on:
+It is a governance and evidence system whose correctness depends on:
 - deterministic filesystem semantics
 - stable permission and ownership models
 - predictable process and service behavior
-- auditable system state transitions
+- auditable state transitions
+- enforceable isolation boundaries

-These requirements are foundational to Signal Forge, evidence preservation, and Sentinel operations.
+These properties are foundational to:
+- the Observation Plane
+- Signal Forge
+- Aurora Sentinel
+- evidence preservation and auditability

-Windows as a host platform introduces abstraction layers and behavioral variability that conflict with these design constraints.
+Windows as a host platform introduces abstraction layers and behavioral variability that conflict with these invariants.

 ---

-## Vetoed Design
+## Vetoed Designs

-The following designs are vetoed:
+The following designs are explicitly vetoed:

+- Installing AEGIS on Windows
-- Running AEGIS directly on Windows
+- Executing any AEGIS component on Windows
-- Performing primary filesystem ingestion from Windows
-- Treating Windows as a first-class runtime environment for AEGIS
+- Treating Windows as a first-class runtime for Signal Forge, Sentinel, or Inquest
+- Performing primary evidence normalization or governance processing on Windows
-- Designing AEGIS features that assume Windows-native execution
+- Designing AEGIS features that assume Windows-native execution semantics

-This includes both interactive and non-interactive AEGIS components.
+These designs violate shadow-zone isolation and undermine evidence determinism.

 ---